 If Baylor University seems like a school you want to apply to, click the heart button to save it to your college list.

-Baylor is located in the urban setting of Waco, Texas, less than an hour from Dallas-Fort Worth.
+Baylor is located in the urban setting of Waco, Texas, in the suburbs of Dallas-Fort Worth.

-If you want to see Baylor for yourself, plan a visit.
+If you are interested in seeing Baylor for yourself, plan a visit.
 The best way to reach campus is to take Interstate 35 to Waco, or book a flight to the nearest airport, Waco Regional.

 You can also take a virtual campus tour to get a sense of what Baylor and Waco are like without leaving home.